A Foodcentric Life

 • Corn on the cob - Buy the freshest corn possible.
 Use pre-shucked corn for ease, or buy ears in the husk and clean them yourself.

-• Oil - Use a little olive oil or avocado oil to lightly brush the corn before grilling.
+• Oil - Brush the corn lightly with olive oil or avocado oil before grilling.

 • Herbs - Fresh herbs are best, but dried herbs work in a pinch.
 Try parsley, cilantro, chives, thyme, rosemary, or your favorite combination.